 Blockchain & Crypto Hype Cycle: Where We’re at and What’s Coming Next

-But a closer look at the last decade reveals blockchain has thus far had a typical journey for an emerging technology on the road to maturity and adoption.
-A journey that’s evident in the rise of many other innovative and game-changing technologies.
+But a closer look at the last decade reveals blockchain has so far had quite a typical journey for an emerging technology on the road to maturity and adoption.

 The Gartner Hype Cycle for Emerging Technologies was first published in 1995 and is somewhat of an institution in high tech.
 It proposed a standard adoption model and process for new technologies on their path to becoming a mature technology.

 Here are descriptions of each stage direct from Gartner.

 Innovation trigger — A potential technology breakthrough kicks things off.
 Early proof-of-concept stories and media interest trigger significant publicity.
 Often no usable products exist and commercial viability is unproven.

 Peak of inflated expectations — Early publicity produces several success stories — often accompanied by scores of failures.
 Some companies take action; many do not.